 Their influence even reached the shores of Britain, where local coins discovered in Kent and Surrey have depictions of Apollo.
 These coins are believed to have been influenced by the designs used in Marseille.

-Of course, as the centuries went by, the Romans arrived, other peoples and tribes made it to the shores of southern France, and history moved on.
+Of course, centuries later, the Romans arrived, other peoples and tribes made it to the shores of southern France, and history played out.

 However, the distinctive Greek origins of Marseille have somehow managed to remain intact in the city’s psyche to this very day.